moegi161/style-based-gan-pytorch/README.md

+# Conditional StyleGAN for Attribute-driven Face Synthesis

+This is a repository for the implementation of Conditional StyleGAN for Attribute-driven Face Synthesis.
+More details will be updated soon.

-#Unconditional StyleGAN Pytorch Implementation from @rosinality
+## Unconditional StyleGAN Pytorch Implementation from @rosinality
-## Style-Based GAN in PyTorch
+### Style-Based GAN in PyTorch

 ##### Update (2019/09/01)